lattera/articles/freebsd/2018-10-27_jailed_bhyve/article.md

 ```

 Notice that this ruleset is assigned index 25.
 That number is
 flexible.
-If you have another rulset with the same index, please
+If you have another ruleset with the same index, please
 choose a different index for this article.
 Keep in mind that you will
 need to adjust the use of the index later on in this article should
 you change it.